Friday, October 13, 2017 - Saturday, October 28, 2017

 Lucien Anderson / Jon Cornbill / Oliver Doe / Emily Garvey / Louie Pegna / Alice Rout / Helen Shaddock / Olivia Turner

 Dates: 14th October – 28th October 2017 (Wed-Sat 12-5pm)

 232-240 High Street, Gateshead, NE8 1AQ

-Reality Check explores the role and identity of the artist and its connection to the everyday, engaging with a broad range of societal contexts from manual to emotional labour and introspective to extrospective ways of being and seeing.
+Reality Check explored the role and identity of the artist and its connection to the everyday, engaging with a broad range of societal contexts from manual to emotional labour and introspective to extrospective ways of being and seeing.

 Lucien Anderson’s eclectic practice is tied together with the methodical approach of an engineer, replicating rudimentary research & development and prototyping.
 Collating spontaneous video footage, he attempts to coax out a rationale or theme, whilst exploring the day-to-day habits of the artist as a human being.
 Helen Shaddock’s work presents a similarly honest yet raw account of trivial everyday activities from the point of view of a narrator.
 Through live stream-of-consciousness writing, Shaddock reveals the narrator’s meandering thoughts; dubiety, tiredness, relationships, and the pressures of modern life.